Alf-caput/dev-enviroments/README.md

 # dev-enviroments
 Containers for developing in vscode

+Query to perplexity.ai:
+- In depth guide on how to create a simple docker container and edit inside it using vscode ssh extension, only by having vscode installed in the host

 We will need vscode installed in the host machine with the extensions Remote - SSH and Remote - Containers

 ```bash